Updated February 2026 · 10 min read

 Frequently Asked Questions

 A topic cluster is a group of interlinked content pieces covering a single broad topic.
-It consists of one pillar page (comprehensive guide) and 5-15 cluster pages (detailed articles on subtopics), all connected via internal links.
+It usually includes one pillar page and supporting pages for distinct subtopics, all connected via useful internal links.

-A pillar page is the central hub of a topic cluster — a comprehensive guide covering the broad topic (2,000-5,000 words) that links out to every cluster page.
-It targets the highest-volume keyword in the cluster.
+A pillar page is the central hub of a topic cluster — a comprehensive guide covering the broad topic that links out to the most relevant cluster pages.

 Every cluster page links back to the pillar page.
 The pillar page links to every cluster page.
 Cluster pages link to 2-3 other cluster pages where contextually relevant.
 This creates a hub-and-spoke with cross-connections.